mehdibeigiii/introduction-to-quantum-computing/REFERENCES.md

 The lecture material also uses the interactive [Quirk quantum circuit simulator](https://algassert.com/quirk) and provides a separate [BB84 entanglement-attack supplement](https://indico.cern.ch/event/970906/attachments/2151237/3627129/BB84-entanglement.pdf).

-## Books recommended by the course

-Michael A. Nielsen and Isaac L. Chuang, *Quantum Computation and Quantum Information*, 10th Anniversary Edition, Cambridge University Press, 2011.

-Noson S. Yanofsky and Mirco A. Mannucci, *Quantum Computing for Computer Scientists*, Cambridge University Press, 2008.

-Maria Schuld and Francesco Petruccione, *Supervised Learning with Quantum Computers*, Springer, 2018.

-These books and other suggested material are listed in the course’s [Recommended Books and Resources](https://indico.cern.ch/event/970909/attachments/2165159/3654059/Recommended%20books%20and%20resources.pdf).

 ## Applications and research context

 Wen Guan, Gabriel Perdue, Arthur Pesah, Maria Schuld, Koji Terashi, Sofia Vallecorsa, and Jean-Roch Vlimant, [*Quantum Machine Learning in High Energy Physics*](https://arxiv.org/abs/2005.08582), 2020.
 This review provides the general context for the HEP applications discussed in the lecture.